Everett Steele, NCIDQ, RID

 How do you keep your skills up-to-date with the newest trends and best practices?

 CEU’s presentations is one of the best ways to keep up-to-date.
 You can ask questions about products and also inquire about techniques and applications for current projects.
 They are helpful in addressing current issues.
-For example, during a 2018 Code CEU I was able to work through a code issue on current project not only with the presenter but also with those attending the presentation.
-We all benefitted by applying the learning to a current project.
+For example, during a recent Code CEU I was able to work through a code issue on current project not only with the presenter but also with those attending the presentation.
+We all benefited by applying the learning to a current project.

 What advice do you have for people who would like to begin a career in Interior Design?